The Greek root of the word epiphany means “to appear,” “to become manifest,” “to show” or “to make known”.

 Seasons of soul-growth

 The Epiphany season continues until the day before Ash Wednesday.
-This year, “Fat Tuesday” falls on March 5, and Ash Wednesday is March 6.
-That starts the church season of Lent – a time of reflection and repentance as we await the redemption and joy of Easter.
+This year, “Fat Tuesday” falls on Feb.
+25, and Ash Wednesday is Feb.
+26. That starts the church season of Lent – a time of reflection, repentance and hope as we await the redemption and joy of Easter.

 As the church year unfolds, we look to these “faith seasons” to guide us in our pilgrim journey here on Earth.
 First, we watch and wait for God to come near to us.
 Then, the amazement, joy of birth, nourishment and growth give way to a time of looking inward, reflecting and making amends.
 That, in turn, leads to sacrifice, an outpouring of love, inner cleansing, more amazement and more growth.
 After a year of this pilgrim process, we start over again in late November or early December.